The 12 Leaps of Christmas

 Incremental thinking in business and politics has failed us.
 Imaginative Leaps are urgently required.

-Trump arrived, loud-mouthed and destructive—purveyor of a new-form of “macho” nationalism.
-Others matched him, around the world.
-A General Election came and went.
-Meanwhile, Brexit rumbled on and continues to divide— many still wilfully blind to its root causes.
-Welcome to Gramsci’s interregnum—when the old is not yet dead, the new is not yet born, and where morbid symptoms persist; suddenly a popular meme for our times.
+Gramsci’s interregnum—when the old is not yet dead, the new is not yet born, and where morbid symptoms persist—has become a popular meme for our times.
 November saw the publication of Imaginative Leaps, the latest edition of Jericho Times: a collection of essays with fresh thinking to bring in the new.
 Bold ideas include AI with Empathy, creating the Global Mind, Clearing the way for new, better and more idealistic leadership or a more networked society… Get in touch to be part of Jericho Times’ next edition.

 Collaboration, not competition, runs to the heart of the Jericho model.